drandrewthomas/Remote-RTLPower-socket/README.md

 ## Python prerequisites

 There are few prerequisites for using this project.
 The main one is Python 3 itself (Python 2 isn't supported as it's deprecated and will raise errors due to data decoding if you try).
-On the server computer, with rtlpower installed, you will need to use pip to install 'websocket-server' and on the client computer you need 'install websocket_client'.
+On the server computer, with rtlpower installed, you will need to use pip to install 'websocket-server' and on the client computer you need 'websocket_client'.
 If you want to try the example power graph program you'll also need matplotlib and numpy.
 Also, if you have a firewall don't forget to allow traffic through the websocket port (e.g. port 43219 if you haven't changed it)

 ## Running the server